A variational principle relating self-affine measures to self-affine sets: Approximation by Schottky subsystems

-\begin{remark} 1.
-(Previous works) The main ingredients of the previous result are, among others, due to Tits \cite{tits.free}, Goldsheid--Margulis \cite{goldsheid-margulis}, Abels--Margulis--Soifer \cite{AMS}.
-The techniques to combine these results go back to Benoist in \cite{benoist.linear1,benoist.linear2} and Quint \cite{Quint.divergence} who used them to study asymptotic properties of subsemigroups in linear groups.
-Similar statements to (2),(3), and (4) above appear in \cite{sert.LDP} in a probabilistic language to establish a large deviation theorem for random matrix products.\ for every $\jjj\in \J^*$. \item Every $\jjj \in \J$ is suffixed by $\iii_0$. \end{enumerate} \end{proposition}
+\begin{remark} The main technical ingredients used in proving the above result are, among others, due to Tits \cite{tits.free}, Goldsheid--Margulis \cite{goldsheid-margulis}, and Abels--Margulis--Soifer \cite{AMS}.
+The techniques used in combining these results go back to the work of Benoist in \cite{benoist.linear1,benoist.linear2} and of Quint in \cite{Quint.divergence}, who applied these ideas to study asymptotic properties of subsemigroups of linear groups.\end{remark} \begin{remark} Similar statements to \eqref{it:tech-schottky}--\eqref{it:tech-cardinality} above appear in \cite{sert.LDP} expressed in probabilistic language, where they are used to establish a large deviation principle (LDP) for random matrix products.
+These versions of \eqref{it:tech-schottky}--\eqref{it:tech-cardinality} were later obtained by Park \cite{park} in the more general setting of subshifts of finite type and H\"{o}lder cocycles (see also Mohammadpour \cite{mohammadpour} who later noted, in a similar way as in \cite{sert.LDP}, the consequences of these properties in application to multifractal formalism). \end{remark}